 Data scientist Mingxuan Yue, from Shenyang, China, conducts research on spatial-temporal data mining, which means he knows the precise moment when the traffic will clear up.
 He has helped conceive of and develop Crosstown’s digital products.
 He is a Ph.D. student in Computer Science at the USC Viterbi School of Engineering, where he is affiliated with the Integrated Media Systems Center.

-Shirsho Dasgupta, Darrell Florence, Lorraine Ge, Shirley Huang, Erick Moen, Naylee Nagda, Mara Pometti, Cyrus Shahabi, Heet Sheeth, Dan Toomey, Sihan Wu, Zhuxin Xiong.
+Danielle Boyce, Amanda Curtis, Shirsho Dasgupta, Jake de Grazia, Darrell Florence, Racquel Fygenson, Lorraine Ge, Shirley Huang, Ava Macha, Erick Moen, Naylee Nagda, Mara Pometti, Cyrus Shahabi, Heet Sheeth, Dan Toomey, Sihan Wu, Zhuxin Xiong.